Pink's Autonomy, Mastery and Purpose Framework

 "Hot desking" (where people have no fixed desk and can sit in a different place each day) is a good way to facilitate this.
 It enables people to choose who they work with, and promotes knowledge sharing between members of different teams.

 However, think carefully before introducing hot desking.
 There may be competition for space, and noise levels can sometimes build up and cause distractions.
 So, consider setting some ground rules before introducing hot desking.

 For instance, you could ask people to clear their desks at the end of each day to avoid a build-up of clutter.
-And, if a team is working on an important project where communication is essential, make sure that they are able to sit together.
+And, if a team is working on an important project where communication is essential, make sure that they're able to sit together.

-Make sure that these strategies don't go against your organization's objectives or policies, and that you get signoff from senior management before introducing any of them.
+Ensure that these strategies don't go against your organization's objectives or policies, and that you get sign-off from senior management before introducing any of them.
 Otherwise they could end up being disruptive rather than helpful.

 Avoiding Potential Pitfalls

 In many organizations, developing autonomy, mastery and purpose will likely involve a cultural shift.
 So, think carefully about how the framework fits with your organization's activities and structure before introducing it.

 Organizations that work to strict deadlines and protocols, and which consequently have a very strong Type X culture, may find this kind of motivational framework difficult, or even harmful.
 These could include, for example, law firms where professional standards are very important, or large production or manufacturing plants where process is key.
 Similarly, companies or teams that already have bonus schemes in place will likely find it hard to make the switch.

 Even in the creative industries, which are Pink's primary focus, your people still need to know that their basic needs, such as security and safety, will be met.
 Avoid interpreting Pink's focus on intrinsic motivators as a green light to forget extrinsic ones.